0794656850/school-fee-management/README.md

 - Configure Daraja for `production` and update callback URL.
 - Configure Gmail OAuth redirect URIs for your domain; place client JSON securely.
 - Change default passwords in Admin → Settings.

+## Architecture (MVC)
+- Controllers: controllers/ (blueprints; backward compatible with outes/).
+- Views: 	emplates/ + static/ (Jinja + assets).
+- Models: models.py (to be split gradually as needed).
+See docs/MVC.md for details.

+## Data Wipe
+To remove all profiles and all data:

+- Preview: python scripts/wipe_all_data.py --dry-run
+- Irreversible wipe: python scripts/wipe_all_data.py --force "DELETE ALL"

+This truncates all tables in the configured MySQL database and purges stored files in static/media, static/uploads, uploads/, and instance/.
+Ensure you have backups if needed.